ARM-software/mango/README.md

 # More Details
 Details about specifying parameter/variable domain space, user objective function and internals of Mango will be added.
-Please stay tuner.
+Please stay tuned.
 For any questions feel free to reach out to Sandeep Singh Sandha (sandeepsingh.sandha@arm.com)